Car vs Truck Accidents: 7 Differences You Need to Know

 All passenger vehicles follow state and local traffic ordinances, whereas semis have federal regulations to follow as well.
 If a tractor-trailer driver is in violation of these laws, 18-wheeler accident settlements look a lot different.

 These guidelines regulate how much they can haul and drive in a certain timespan.
-Truckers and companies must meet special qualification and inspections.
+Truckers and companies must meet special qualifications and inspections.

 They must keep accurate logbooks that detail what they haul, where they haul it to, and how long it takes them to get there.
 If it’s proven they’ve cooked the books, you may be open to higher compensation.